vandadnp/typescript-tips-and-tricks/README.md

-# typescript-tips-and-tricks
-A collection of TypeScript tips and tricks
+# TypeScript Tips and Tricks